 .
 Such things do exist in some form in real life, but typically require shaking to provide kinetic energy to charge a capacitor to power a feeble white LED (granted, you're probably shaking hard enough as it is because of the fiendish killer knife babies).
 More usefully, "survival" flashlights use a crank mechanism and generator to recharge a battery, which is powerful enough to power medium-power

-Commonly, the Infinite Flashlight has a smaller light output than its contrasting counterpart, the Ten-Second Flashlight
+Commonly, the Infinite Flashlight has a dimmer output than its contrasting counterpart, the Ten-Second Flashlight

 , the usual result when developers try to avert this one.

 Compare and may sometimes overlap with Nuclear Candle

 , where a tiny matchstick is all that is needed to fully illuminate an entire room.

 - Dante from Devil May Cry uses a nugget of Luminite as a makeshift lantern in the first game, and the light never fades.

 - The Legend of Zelda: A Link to the Past has a lantern that consumes magic to light Ten-Second Flashlight torches, but always lights up the area in front of you just fine.

 - Luigi's flashlight in Luigi's Mansion never runs out throughout the entire game.
 Admittedly, the game isn't supposed to take that much time, but you still use the flashlight a whole lot.

 - The flashlight in Tomb Raider Legend lasts a few seconds, while the flashlight in Underworld is indeed infinite.